funSoftwareProjects/bhg-final-project/README.md

 # bhg-final-project
-This project is designed to test how files can be exfiltrated from a target machine.
-The program will locate all files matching a given regular expression pattern and create an HTTP POST with the data and the filenames.
+This project demonstrates concepts on how a person's files can be accessed.
+Using steganography, an executable that searches for files and uploads them to a server can be embedded in an image.
+This can be used to access sensitive files from a victim's computer.
+We also have a program that detects when an image might contain an executable, so a user can be aware of potential attacks.

-# Usage
+# Three parts:​
-Call the fileSearch executable.
-The filesystem directory to search and the destination URL are hardcoded so that no user input is needed.
-./fileSearch
+## Steganography​
+## HTTP File Transfer​
+## Detecting Embedded Executables​

+For more details on how the project can be run, view the README docs in each directory.